 Art therapy’s benefits know no age.
 Children, teenagers, and even adults can take it as a hobby whenever they wish to.
 Children suffering from social problems and learning disabilities would often resort to this creative therapy.
 It is also best recommended for people and adults experiencing severe stress or mental health issues.
 Art therapy is one of the best healing techniques, especially for those who have experienced traumatic events in their life.

 Here are the things that you need to prepare to start art therapy.

 This category includes mostly the writing and cutting supplies you need for the kind of art you are going to do.
 Some of these dry supplies also include crayons, markers, pens, pencils, stencils, stamps, drawing pads, and notebooks.
+“Art Therapy utilizes the use of art materials and the creative process to help clients heal & help them with physical, mental, spiritual and emotional benefits.”
+Elena Lamaak, MA, LMHC explains.
 Experiment with the type and brands of drawing or writing supplies that you are most comfortable with.

 Children who use art therapy mostly like to have jumbo crayons with an extensive color range, clays, markers, and lots of bond papers.
 Nowadays, coloring books are popular among adults.
 All they have to buy are their choice of coloring book and a set of crayons or coloring pencils.

 If you are more into painting, then acrylic paints and watercolor sets are mostly in your list.
 Most art stores have different brands of wet supplies depending on their prices and types.
 Mostly, they would also offer beginner sets or kits complete with different brushes and mixing stuff.
 There are also washable painting kits which are suitable for children.